 Yarn: Lion Brand Vanna’s Choice (Aran Weight #4)

 Monroe the dinosaur is ready to party.
-His adorable party hat and cupcake accessory make him instantly recognizable as a birthday-themed stuffed animal.
+His adorable crochet dinosaur hat pattern and cupcake accessory make him instantly recognizable as a birthday-themed stuffed animal.
 What better present could there be for a dinosaur-obsessed kiddo on their special day?
 Customize the colors to match the intended recipient’s favorites!

 Designer: LovelyCraft